microsoft/verseagility/docs/setup/03 - Project Setup.md

 4. Make sure the values are all lower-case, but the keys should be properly formatted

 ### **Question Answering**
-This page is devoted to the question-answering component of the NLP toolkit and describes how the answer suggestions are being ranked during runtime.
+This section is devoted to the question-answering component of the NLP toolkit and describes how the answer suggestions are being ranked during runtime.
 Please keep in mind that this component of the toolkit requires a large amount of potential answers for each text that has been trained along with the input texts in order to

 #### **Ranking Algorithm**
 The current version of Verseagility supports the Okapi BM25 information retrieval algorithm to sort historical question answer pairs by relevance.
 BM25 is a ranking approach used by search engines to estimate the relevance of a document to a given search query, such as a text or document.
 This is implemented using the [gensim library](https://radimrehurek.com/gensim/summarization/bm25.html).
 The ranking framework is accessed by the file `code/rank.py`.